mmccoy-01/mmccoy-01.github.io/_posts/2023-10-26-science-of-successful-learning.md

 The following is an amalgamation from many different sources.
 I have cited the sources as best as possible.

+# THIS POST IS STILL UNDER CONSTRUCTION so some links and text might look wonky

 # Table of Contents
 1. [Example](#example)
 2. [Example2](#example2)